"No Religion" Is Now Australia's Number One Religion

 Catholicism is the largest Christian grouping, accounting for almost a quarter (22.6%) of the Australian population.

-The most religious state was New South Wales where 66% of people reported a religious affiliation and the lowest proportion of people (53%) with a religious affiliation was in Tasmania.
+The most religious state was New South Wales where 66% of people reported a religious affiliation, and the lowest proportion of people (53%) with a religious affiliation was in Tasmania.

 For more information on religion in the Census, go to the Religion Data Summary.